 Convert your existing account to a business account

 Did you know you can convert to a business account?
 It’s free and offers you loads of analytics to help you reach your target market.
 The analytics alone are worth the move, but you can also promote pins and connect your online shop using rich pins.
-Rich pins can provide data about inventory and price to the user on Pinterest—it’s like magic!
+Rich pins can provide data about inventory and price to the user on Pinterest—it’s like magic! (side note—if you are using Pinterest for business in any capacity, it’s in the terms of service to use a business profile).

 Keep avatars consistent